mlim0789/DFM-Fitting/README.md

 Xu Lab website: https://xugroup.berkeley.edu/

+### If you are new to Python coding, do not fear!
-### Detailed instructions for using Online Demo version of JupyterLab Notebook can be found in the "JupyterLab DFM Demo.docx" file
+Detailed instructions for using Online Demo version of JupyterLab Notebook can be found in the "JupyterLab DFM Demo.docx" file